vikas-bandaru/exciting-java/docs/resources/exercises/session_time/week2/day09.md

 **Acutal Parameters:** The parameter values outside.
 So `cost` is a formal parameter, and a user-supplied value such as `50` is an actual parameter.

+This same rule **also applies** between *formal parameters* and *actual parameters*: the type of an actual-parameter expression must match the type of the formal-parameter variable.

 **Variable Scope:**
 A formal parameter is available to an object only within the body of a constructor or method that declares it.
 We say that the *scope of a parameter* is restricted to the body of the constructor or method in which it is declared.
 In contrast, the *scope of a field* is the whole of the class definition – it can be accessed from anywhere in the same class.